DataCloud-project/ADA-PIPE/ADA-learning-scheduler/README.md

 ## Scheduler

-The scheduler is under development and [the current version](https://github.com/MyGodItsFull0fStars/alibaba_clusterdata/tree/double-prediction/cluster-trace-gpu-v2020/prediction) provides the prediction based on the resource utilization and corrects the user allocated resource parameters to values closer to the actual values.
+[The full version of the scheduler](https://github.com/MyGodItsFull0fStars/alibaba_clusterdata/tree/double-prediction/cluster-trace-gpu-v2020/prediction) provides the prediction based on the resource utilization and corrects the user allocated resource parameters to values closer to the actual values.
 It uses a **Long-Short Term Memory** machine learning model.

 ### Installation of the Environment